 When it comes to choosing a career, there are plenty of ways to learn more about it before you take the next step.
-You can take classes, read about it, or even try a virtual work experience.
+You can take classes, read about it, or even try a virtual job simulation.
 One other excellent way to learn more about a job, industry, or organization is through an informational interview.

 During an informational interview, you’ll have the chance to ask your burning questions about a career.
 But reaching out to someone with the job you want one day can seem a bit forward.
 And even if that doesn’t bother you, what are you supposed to talk about to ensure you walk away with more information than you started with?

 This guide breaks it all down.
 It covers what an informational interview is, how to ask for one, and how to make the most of the opportunity.